CASA EN EL SOL, RODA GOLF

 Had a lovely relaxed holiday, apartment was clean & very comfortable equipped with everything you needed to enjoy your holiday.

 Wonderful apartment with fantastic views over Roda golf course and sea beyond.
 Everything in the apartment down to the smallest detail has been well thought out.
 Outside furniture comfortable and well presented and plenty of it.
 Would definitely recommend this apartment, Sandra the owner is very helpful and prompt at returning deposits and emailing information.

 Thank you so much for your comments, really pleased you enjoyed our apartment and hopefully see you again sometime.

 We stayed at the apartment for the second year running - its a beautiful apartment and unlike some on Roda Golf is ideally situated - not far from the clubhouse.
 The roof terrace is perfect for chilling out & relaxing - so lovely sitting up there chatting, reading, drinking wine ................
 Its beautifully furnished and the terrace furniture is really nice to relax in.
 In the evening you can see the lights all along the coast as well as the stars - absolutely lovely.
 Lovely bedrooms with very comfortable beds!
 The owner is very prompt with bookings and returning deposits etc - very nice to deal with as not all owners take as much care and effort.
 Los Alcazares and Los Narejor are delightfully unspoilt with an excellent choice of many restaurants to eat at.
 We will definitely be back at some point for our third visit!

 Thanks again both for choosing our apartment for a 2nd year.
 We have Wifi booked to be all up and running end of this month Oct 13 and plans for a built in BBQ on the roof terrace early part of next year.

-Thank you, so pleased you enjoyed your holiday hope we hear from you again:)
+Thank you, so pleased you enjoyed your stay.
+Look forward to hearing from you again.